The Bridesmaid (painting)

 The Bridesmaid is an 1851 oil painting by the British artist John Everett Millais.
 It depicts a young woman, having served as a bridesmaid, passing a piece of wedding cake through a ring nine times.
 These were traditional gestures in the belief they would show an image of a husband for her in the near future.

 Millais had emerged as both a founder and one of the leading Pre-Raphaelite artists during the mid-nineteenth century.
 Today the painting is in the collection of the Fitzwilliam Museum in Cambridge, having been acquired in 1889.

+Millais painted another painting with the same title in 1879.